carolisteia/parallelium-scriptures-alignment-dataset/README.md

 - Enable **robust training** of alignment systems for historical and philological contexts
 - Support research on **translation shifts** and **textual transmission** across traditions
 - Serve as a **flexible foundation** for extended corpus-building, enrichment, or annotation

+  ➡️ See [docs/verse_alignment_guidelines.md](docs/verse_alignment_guidelines.md) for detailed alignment criteria and pairing logic.

 ### 🎯 Intended for:
 - NLP researchers tackling low-resource or historical alignment